weo-edu/khan/Readme.md

 These methods are properties on `khan` (or any curried instance of khan).
 Unless otherwise specified, they all return promises:

+  * `request(apiPath)`

+     - this is a special method that allows you to request any arbitrary path of the khan api.
+If you call `request(/somepath)`, it will send a (signed if authenticated) request to `https://www.khanacademy.org/api/v1/api/v1/somepath`.

   * `badges()`
   * `badgeCategories()`
   * `badgeCategoryRange(category)`